-Take your RV rental in San Diego to these attractions and you’ll be sure to have a good time.
+Go to these attractions when you rent a camper in San Diego and you’ll be sure to have a good time.
 San Diego is a fantastic destination along a California road trip and perfect for outdoor activities.
-That’s what makes it such a great choice for renting an RV and going camping.
+That’s what makes it such a great choice to rent a camper.
 It has plenty of great RV parks and campgrounds to choose from beyond those mentioned in this article.

 Leave a comment about your favorite San Diego RV park!

 - Must-Have Software For Small Campgrounds On A Budget - March 20, 2020